NikNeese/softwareprojekt-storm/README.md

 This repository is a conglomerate of 4 parts of the project.
 Firstly there are the twitterpipeline and the frontend which both represent parts of the programming work done.
 Secondly there are 2 repositories which contain saltstack formulas which are easy to run once salt is installed.
+In this overview you will find short descriptions of the parts above and a tutorial on how to setup AWS instances with Amazon Linux and how to install and configure ApacheStorm and Zookeeper.
 ####twitterpipeline
 twitterpipeline is the backend part which will run on a storm production cluster (hosted on AWS).
 It will do the calcutlations and data transformations that were needed to process the data
 https://bitbucket.org/kingpfogel/softwareprojekt-storm/src/master/twitterpipeline/